Rajgan Mosque

-Rajgan Mosque (Urdu:) is a historic mosque located in Khanpur, Khyber Pakhtunkhwa, Pakistan.
+Rajgan Mosque (Urdu:راجگان مسجد) is a historic mosque located in Khanpur, Khyber Pakhtunkhwa, Pakistan.
 It is located at the northern edge of the Khanpur Dam reservoir.
 It is locally known as ‘Rajon ki Masjid’ (lit.
 'Mosque of the Rajas'), and is usually deserted except for Eid congregations.
 It is a 90-minute drive (50.1 km) away from Islamabad.

 History

 The mosque was built in 1872 by Raja Sultan Jehandad Khan, the grandfather of senior parliamentarian and former Chief Minister of NWFP, Raja Sikandar Zaman Khan.
 Raja Sultan was also the founder of the old Khanpur village which existed on the current site of the reservoir.

 The mosque was a hub of religious activity in the area until the 1970s, when construction of the Khanpur Dam started, and other mosques were built nearby.

 Nowadays, the mosque is usually surrounded by water from July to September when the Khanpur Lake is filled to the maximum conservation level.
 These damp conditions are not favorable for the mosque's structure.
 Moreover, the carved wooden doors have been stolen, enabling stray animals to enter at times.
 The adjacent graveyard is in a dismal state, and is scattered with old graves with many nameplates destroyed.
 Local shepherds house their cattle in the mosque basement on rainy days, and cow dung litters the area.
 There is no direct water supply at the mosque, but a water supply line and the ruins of washrooms and the house of the prayer leader can be seen adjacent to the mosque.